 An investigation into the relationship between martial arts and dance emphasizing the abstraction of movements of self-defense into dance.
-Relies on many cultures that utilize body awareness and movement efficiency through several systems including aikido, capoeira, chi kung, jeet kune do, kali, muay thai, northern shaolin, pa kua chang, silat and tai chi chuan.
+The study of many cultures that utilize body awareness and movement efficiency in their performance and fighting forms.
+A major component is the implementation of impact weapons such as olisi (Philippines/Malaysia) and the jo (Japan).
 Prerequisite, any dance, athletic or martial art experience.
-Maximum enrollment, 25.
+Maximum enrollment, 35.
 Walczyk.

 Intermediate Contemporary Dance.

 The study of contemporary dance incorporating technique and theory.
 Emphasis on alignment and efficiency of movement focusing on increasing strength and flexibility.
 May be repeated for credit.
 Prerequisite, Any dance training in contemporary, ballet or jazz.
 Maximum enrollment, 25.
 Heekin.

 Intermediate Jazz Dance.